CoderDojoIndonesia/kerjadarirumahgajidariluarnegeri/PITCHME.md

 ---
 ### CHALLENGE TO START FREELANCING JOB I: Freedom
+- Hear what Loki said about freedom |
 ![Loki speech about Freedom](https://youtu.be/_3CZExnn8MI)
 - Do you agree with Loki? |